 - Documentation – Unlike a traditional bank process there are only a few items that are needed to approve a short-term loan.
-A simple loan application and 6 months of bank statements is all that’s needed to get you an approval.
+A simple loan application and 6 months of bank statements are all that’s needed in order to receive an approval.

-- Quick Funding – When your short-term loan is approved you will only need to apply a few documents for funding.
-Typically, all you need is a copy of your driver’s license, a voided check, and proof of owners.
-Once provided and you sign your loan document, you are ready for funding!
+- Quick Funding – When your short-term loan is approved, you will only need to provide a few documents for funding.
+Typically, all you need is a copy of your driver’s license, a voided check, and proof of ownership.
+Once provided and you sign your loan document, your funds are available shortly thereafter.

 Cons of Short-Term Business Loans

-- Terms – Short-term loans have terms that range between 3 and 18 months.
-With the short duration of a loan you will have to repay your loan quickly.
-Make sure that your cash flow can support the loan payments and the money is being used for the right reason.
+- Terms – Short-term loans have repayment terms that range from 3 to 18 months.
+With the short duration of a loan, it will have to be repaid quickly.
+This is why it’s critical you are certain your cash flow can support the loan payments and the funds are being used for the intended purposes.

 - Payment Frequency – Bank and SBA Loans have monthly payments, while short-term loans have daily or weekly payments.
-Although this is not a big negative, it is something that many business owners are not used to.
-You have to make sure that you have strong daily bank balances to support the daily or weekly payments.
+Although this is not a big drawback, it is something that many business owners are not used to.
+Best to ensure you have consistently strong bank balances on a daily basis that can support your daily or weekly payments.

 Now is your chance to look at the pros and the cons of a short-term business loan and determine if it’s the right fit for you.
-The route of quick and easy is not always the best.
-The situation and use of funds is what should determine whether or not a short-term business loan is right for you.
+The route to quick and easy is not always the best.
+The situation and use of funds are what should determine whether or not a short-term business loan is a right choice for you.

-Entering into a loan agreement is a big step for your business and it’s important that you make the right choice.
-If you are unsure or have more questions, you should speak with a Lending Advisor who will be more than happy to assist you.
-Contact us now at firstname.lastname@example.org or (888) 853-8922.
+Entering into a loan agreement is a big step for you and your business.
+That’s why it’s important you select a choice that is right for you.
+If you are unsure or have more questions, speak with a lending expert who will be more than happy to answer your questions, and guide you step-by-step.